learn-co-students/oo-basics-v-000/README.md

 ```

 Ok, so this is new.
 This syntax, `Book::GENRES` tells us a couple of things.
 First,
-whenever we see `::`, it indicates "name spacing".
+whenever we see `::`, it indicates **"name spacing"**.
 In other words, it tells us that
 the thing on the right side of the colons is a thing defined within the context, or
 name space, of the thing on the left side of the colons.

-In this case, this is telling us that there is a constant, `GENRES` (we know it's a constant)
-because it's written in all caps) that is defined within our `Book` class.
+In this case, this is telling us that there is a constant, `GENRES` (we know it's a constant because it's written in all caps) that is defined within our `Book` class.

-This is what is known as a Class Constant.
+This is what is known as a **Class Constant**.

 Class Constants are available to all instances of a particular class.
 Whereas instance
 variables, i.e. title, author, etc., are individual to each instance of a class, class